-1. Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance 2.
-Status of Feder a. bid/offer/applica b.
-Initial award c. post-award 3.
+1. Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee t. loan insurance 4.
+Name and Address of Reporting 2.
+Status of Fede 3.
 Report Type: a.
-Initial filing b. material change 4.
-Name and Address of Reporting Prime SubAwardee Name San Diego Housing Commission Street 1 1122 Broadway, Ste., 300 City San Diego Congressional District, if known: CA-52 Street 2 Zp 92101 5.
-If Reporting Entity in No.4 is Subar wardee, Enter Name 6.
-Federal Department/Agency: US Dept. of Housing & Urban Development gram Name/Description: 2 Moving to Work (MTW) Block Grant The state of the s 9 Enderel Action Number if tracum: CFDA Number, if applica 8.
-Federal Action Number, if known: 9.
-Award Amoun 14,217,801.68 10. a.
-Name and Address of Lobbying Prefix First Name N/A Last Name N/A Street 1 Middle Name Suffix City State Zip b.
-Individual Performing Services (Indi Prefix "First Name N/A" Last Name N/A Street 1 .
-10a) Middle Name Suffix Street 2 City State Zip 11.
-Information requested through this form is authorized reliance was placed by the tier above when the trans the Congress semi-annually and will be available for \$10,000 and not more than \$100,000 for each such fine signature: Name: Prefix First Name action was made or entered into. public inspection.
-Any person wh allure.
-This disclosure is required pur rsuant to 31 U.S.C.
+Initial filing b. material change Name San Diego Housing Commission Street 1 1122 Broadway, Ste.
+300 Oty San Diego Congressional District, If known: CA-50 5.
+If Reporting Entity in No.4 is Subay State CA: California Streer 2 Zp 92101 6.
+Federal Department/Agency: U.S. Dept of Housing & Urban Development 8.
+Federal Action Number, if known: Fiscal Year 2023 Movi CFDA Number, if applica 9.
+Award Amoun 10. a.
+Name and Address of Lobbying Prefix First Name Last Name N/A Street 1 City Middle Name b.
+Individual Performing Services (inclusted inclusted inclastice inclastice inclusted inclusted inclusted inclusted inclus 2.
+10a) Middle Name Suffix Street 2 If the set of the ction was made or entered into. will inspection.
+Any person will fure. f Jaff This disclosure is required put suant to 31 U.S.C.
 1352.
-This information will be reported to osure shall be subject to a dvil penalty of not less than "Last Name Davis Suff Tix .
-Title: Interim President & CEO Telephone No.: (619) 578-7606 Date: 7/27/2022 Federal Use Only: STANDARD FORM LLL (REV. 7/1997) Authorized for Local Reproduction
+This information will be reported to soure shall be subject to a civil penalty of not less than